Your go-to for Super Easy Recipes

 I'm also fully capable of maintaining a career and some semblance of a social life.
 But, it can all feel like so much at times and some days I feel like the weight of the world is on my shoulders.

-You can hear more about my thoughts on being a woman in business by listening to these podcast interviews:
+You can hear more about my thoughts on being a woman in business by listening to these interviews:

 How I "do it all"